AnrPg/fastq-phred-classifier/README.md

 ## Contents

-- `script.sh`: Script to generate random FASTQ files with either Phred+33 or Phred+64 encoding (provided externally)
+- `generate_fastq_files.sh`: Script to generate random FASTQ files with either Phred+33 or Phred+64 encoding (provided externally)
-- `sort_fastq_by_phred.sh`: Script to detect Phred encoding and sort files into appropriate directories
+- `detect_fastq_encoding.sh`: Script to detect Phred encoding and sort files into appropriate directories

 ## How It Works

-The sorting script (`sort_fastq_by_phred.sh`) uses the following approach to detect Phred encoding:
+The sorting script (`detect_fastq_encoding.sh`) uses the following approach to detect Phred encoding:

 1. Extract quality score lines from the FASTQ file (every 4th line)
 2. Use `od` (octal dump) to convert ASCII characters to their decimal values